 Energic music comes from the kitchen area.
 In this workplace, music is obviously permitted.
-Who is making the play list?
+Who is making the playlist?

 “Well, there are actually 18 different nationalities in the kitchen.
 I see no reason for me to dictate the music, my employees would become fed up.
 I like to keep a flat structure.”

-It’s known you have a soft spot for Norwegian black metal?
+Is it known you have a soft spot for Norwegian black metal?

 “In reality, I listen to various music styles.
 I’m not stuck within one category.
-As a teenager back in Denmark, me and a group of friends developed a deep interest for Norwegian black metal.
+As a teenager back in Denmark, me and a group of friends developed a deep interest in Norwegian black metal.
 Mostly because we were attracted to its extremity and dark side, but also because it sounded refreshingly different and exotic.
 Today, my choice of music is more a question of mood than music.”